Synaptocochlea

 Synaptocochlea is a genus of very small sea snails, marine gastropod mollusks in the family Trochidae, the top snails.

 Description

 The oval shell is intermediate between Stomatella and Gena in contour.
 The very short spire is sub-marginal.
 The surface is spirally striated or decussated.
-The very large aperture is longer than wide.
+The very large aperture is longer than it is wide.
 The animal has an operculum.